 There are far too many of the “feminine” cuts to discuss in detail, but the masculine cuts are much more concise: straight, pencil, and a-line.
 These cuts are also typically constructed from weightier fabrics which enhance the masculine aesthetic.
 Following cut, the next biggest characteristic is color.
 Darker, earthier tones will convey more masculinity and are typically available as solid colors.
 In contrast, prints, pastels, and brights will have a significantly feminine flair.
 A white skirt can go either way and really depends on the cut, fabric, and skin tone.
 Length is also a consideration and in general a “masculine” skirt should be above the kneecap or all the way to the ankle.
 A skirt that covers the knees or does not reach the ankles makes it difficult to style with other male accessories.
 No man should wear a skirt that is shorter than his fingertips, but even that length can be tricky so use Tom Selleck’s Magnum P.I. character as a guide.

-There are also a number of minor features that can significantly effect how the skirt is perceived.
+Several minor features have a astounding effect how a skirt is perceived within a gender binary.
 The presence or absence of pockets and belt loops, for instance, will make a huge perceptive difference.
 Unless one plans on carrying a satchel, backpack, or laptop, pockets are very helpful and a wallet in the back pocket really helps to reinforce masculinity.
 Belt loops, of course, afford the option to wear a medium-width belt which will have considerable impact on the overall presentation.
 Belts also permit the wearing of masculine accessories such as a leatherman or phone holster.
 For those who haven’t noticed, women wear belts less than fifty percent of the time but when they do, their belts are either very thin or very wide, and they never clip items to their waistlines.
 Therefore, a medium belt with some type of clip-on item will subliminally communicate that the skirted man is purposefully defining his own (hybrid) style.
 A wristwatch will add a further masculine nuance.